Chart Color Schemes

 Infrastructure

-Bayswater has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Bayswater has moderate levels of nearby infrastructure activity, ranking in the 40thth percentile nationally

 Changes in local infrastructure significantly impact an area's performance.
-AreaSearch identified 33 projects likely affecting the region.
+AreaSearch has identified 33 projects that may affect this region.
 Notable projects include 711-717 Mountain Highway Mixed Use Development, Marie Wallace Bayswater Oval Sportsfield Renewal, 58-60 Station Street Land Sale Development, and Knox Housing Targets.
-The following list details those most relevant.
+The following list outlines those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.